-Calabrian ravioli are a delicious traditional dish from Calabria, famous for their simplicity and bold flavor.
-Fresh pasta is filled with a mix of fresh caciocavallo cheese, soppressata, and eggs, seasoned with pork ragù and a pinch of pepper.
-The perfect combination of the cheese's sweetness and the bold taste of soppressata makes these ravioli irresistible.
-Ideal to serve as a first course for a special lunch or dinner.
+Calabrian ravioli are a delicious typical dish from Calabria, known for their simplicity and strong flavor.
+The fresh pasta is filled with a mix of fresh caciocavallo cheese, soppressata, and eggs, seasoned with pork ragù and a pinch of pepper.
+The perfect pairing between the sweetness of the cheese and the strong taste of the soppressata makes these ravioli irresistible.
+Ideal to serve as a first course in a special lunch or dinner.

-On a pastry board, prepare the dough with flour, eggs, olive oil, and salt, and roll out the sheets
+On a work surface, prepare the pasta with flour, eggs, oil, and salt, and roll out the sheets

 For the filling, cut the provola, soppressata, and two hard-boiled eggs into pieces, bind with one egg, and add salt and pepper

-With a teaspoon, distribute the filling on each sheet in small mounds at a distance of 7-8 cm
+With a teaspoon, distribute small mounds of the filling on each sheet at a distance of 7-8 cm

-Cover with another sheet, press with your fingers around the mounds of filling to adhere the pasta well, then cut the ravioli into diamond shapes
+Cover with another sheet, press around the mounds of filling with your fingers to ensure the pasta adheres well, then cut the ravioli into diamonds

-Let them dry for a few minutes on a flour-dusted cloth, boil them, drain them gently, and season with grated pecorino cheese and pork ragù, cook for a few minutes
+Let them dry for a few minutes on a floured towel, boil them, gently drain them, and season with grated pecorino and pork ragù, cooking for a few minutes

 Ravioli cutter